The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 frieze party 1988 yba damien hirst

-The artistic consensus of the Young British Artist Movement was a common will to provoke.
-With animal carcasses, pornography, and works of art made from everyday objects and found materials, the artists positioned themselves politically – both within a conservative society and within the art world of the 1980s and 1990s.
-Another important aspect of the formation of YBAM is its entrepreneurial approach to showing and marketing their work.
-The fact that there was more than pure provocation behind the postmodern works was proven not least by nominations and the awarding of the renowned Turner Prize to several YBAs.
+The artistic throughline of the Young British Artist Movement was their common will to provoke.
+With animal carcasses, pornography, and works of art made from everyday objects and found materials, the artists positioned themselves politically within a conservative society and the art world of the 1980s and 1990s.
+Another important aspect of the formation of YBA is its entrepreneurial approach to showing and marketing the work of its artists.
+The fact that there was more than pure provocation behind the postmodern works was proven by nominations and the awarding of the renowned Turner Prize to several YBAs.
+Below are ten famous works of art by the Young British Artists.

 1. Damien Hirst, The Physical Impossibilities Of Death In The Mind Of Someone Living (1991)